-- How does the project reduce environmental impacts to fisheries, habitat, and sensitive resources in comparison to radial lines?

-This is an Option 1b proposal and is not intended to be a standalone substitute for radial lines.
-The proposed project may complement any radial lines or export cables that plan to reach the shore at the proposed if this Option 1b proposal is looked at as a substitute to radial lines, then this proposal is environmentally superior to any radial lines that propose to deliver less than 1,200MW or 1,600MW.
-This proposal is sized for 1,200MW with the ability to expand to 1,600MW without the need to option to any radial design that proposes to deliver the same amount of offshore wind using two or more separate routes, or two or more construction cycles using the same route. - What is the reduction in impacts (approximate area) compared to radial lines, temporary and permanent?
-This is an Option 1b proposal and is not intended to be a standalone substitute for radial lines.
-The proposed project may complement any radial lines or export cables that plan to reach the shore at the proposed for the proposal lines are proposal would have less impacts compared to any radial line concept if the radial lines are proposed to utilize multiple paths or multiple construction cycles to deliver up to 1,600MW to Cardiff. - A description of whether and how the project infrastructure, including offshore platforms, could provide direct ocean and ecological observations throughout the water column; This is an Option 1b proposal; we believe this question is not applicable to the project.
+- How does the project reduce environmental impacts to fisheries, habitat, and sensitive resources in comparison to radial lines? - This is an Option 1a proposal and is not intended to be a substitute for radial lines.
+The proposed project complements radial lines or a network transmission system that can deliver offshore wind energy from the Atlantic Ocean to the Cardiff. - What is the reduction in impacts (approximate area) compared to radial lines, temporary and permanent? - This is an Option 1a proposal and is not intended to be a substitute for radial lines.
+The proposed project complements radial lines or a network transmission system that can deliver offshore wind energy from the Atlantic Ocean to the Cardiff. - A description of whether and how the project infrastructure, including offshore platforms, could provide direct ocean and ecological observations throughout the water column; This is an Option 1a proposal; we believe this question is not applicable to the project.